 Images copyright DC COMICS

 1974.
-The date trips off my tongue with such familiar ease that it still seems fairly recent to me.
+The date trips off my tongue with such familiar ease that it still seems fairly recent to my mind.
 Hard to believe, then, that it was actually 42 years ago when I was still a mere lad.
 Back then, DC COMICS had a title called BLACK MAGIC, which reprinted SIMON& KIRBY tales from a magazine of the same name published in the 1950s.

 It purports to be a true account of events leading up to the birth of Sir WALTER SCOTT, the famed Scottish novelist, playwright and poet born in Edinburgh in 1771, who died in Melrose at the age of 61 in 1832.
 (ROB ROY and IVANHOE being but two of his works.)